 Ten years ago, I met the man that I now plan to spend the rest of my life with and we are only days away from saying "I do."
 I have never been one for tradition and our wedding is truly displaying that.
-We are getting married on a farm with only a small number of people attending, in a month that is not ideal for weddings.
+We are getting married on a farm with only a small number of people attending, during a month that is not typically popular for weddings.
 We have a very small bridal party, I am not wearing a veil, and we are not exchanging vows during our ceremony, but in private.
-Lastly, I am keeping my last name.

-It surprised me by how many people found it strange for me to want to keep the name I have carried around my entire life.
+It surprised me how many people found it strange for me to want to keep the name I have carried around my entire life.
 I have indeed taken Joe's feelings about this into consideration, but, at the end of the day, it is my decision on what I do with my name.

 There are many reasons to keep your own last name as well.
 For me, it does not seem fair that I will lose ties to my family name, while my husband can keep his.
 I am the last generation that I know of to carry my surname.
 After my sister and I, our family name (through the bloodline of my grandparents) dies out.
-That is something I am not emotionally ready to do let go of.
+That is something I am not emotionally ready to let go of.

 Besides the paperwork, published work, and career, my last name feels true to me and who I am.
 Taking on another last name does not feel right in my heart.
-There is also an established unfair reasoning: if men are not expected to change their names for marriage, then why are women?
+There is also the established unfair reasoning: if men are not expected to change their names for marriage, then why are women?

-While I do not think less of any women who does take her husband's name, I personally just want to keep my own identity.
+While I do not think less of any woman who does take her husband's name, I personally just want to keep my own identity.
 I love my husband-to-be and I will refer to us as "Mr. and Mrs. MacGregor-Centineo."
 However, legally, I will still be me.